-It doesn't have quite as good a picture quality in a dark room as the more expensive picks, but it's still a good TV overall and one of the best small TVs money can buy today.
+It doesn't have quite as good a picture quality in a dark room as the more expensive picks, but the Sony X720E is still a good TV overall and one of the best small TVs on the market.

 - Sony X700D.
 Great budget TV for TV shows, but a bit difficult to find now.
 See our review